addiscent/vagrant-ruby-rails/README.md

 Ensure you are still in the "vagrant ssh" session in your terminal program.

 Enter the following commands.

+Become root user by executing this command :

+> $ sudo -s

-These commands build and serve a web page from an example _Rails_ app named "myapp" :
+The next command line builds and serves a web page from an example _Rails_ app named "myapp" :

-> $ cd /vagrant/workspace && rails new myapp && cd myapp && rails s -b 0.0.0.0
+> (root)# cd /vagrant/workspace && rails new myapp && cd myapp && rails s -b 0.0.0.0

 Terminal output messages shown below trace the progress of the command above, which builds the scaffolding for a new Rails app named "myapp", and then executes the Rails server.